hongzimao/tensorVoting/README.md

 4. tolerance is for preventing dividing 0, if two points are too close to each other.

-Things below need to be changed first.
+Things below need to be changed first:

 Change path of iofstream